VikingDadMedic/assistantshub.ai/README.md

 ## License

-Assistants Hub is released under the [MIT license](./LICENSE), promoting open and collaborative development.
+Roxie Hub is released under the [MIT license](./LICENSE), promoting open and collaborative development.

 ## Disclaimers

-Please review our [DISCLAIMER.md](./DISCLAIMER.md) to understand the limitations and legal disclaimers associated with using Assistants Hub.
+Please review our [DISCLAIMER.md](./DISCLAIMER.md) to understand the limitations and legal disclaimers associated with using Roxie Hub.

 ## References